GenTheFrog18/CCI-GD-Project/answered_pertanyaan_klarifikasi_gdd_enemy_item_curse_effects.md

 **Recommendation:** reuse shared sight/sound components, approach to a configured tongue range, then stop for a readable telegraph.

-**Answer:** it relies on sight more than sound, that means the sound detector has a hugher minimum priority value and sight is used more.  follow the recommendationa
+**Answer:** it relies on sight more than sound, that means the sound detector has a higher minimum priority value and sight is used more.  follow the recommendations. make the settings adjustable so i can fine tune it myself

 ## I3 — Tongue attack form — IMPLEMENTATION BLOCKER